VILLASframework/documentation/docs/node/development/sample.md

 ### Sequence Number

 Each sample contains a sequence number.
-This sequence number needs to increase monotonicly.
+This sequence number needs to increase monotonically.
 The main purpose of the sequence number is the detection of lost, reordered or duplicated samples.

 ### Timestamps